XiaWenjun1/CW2024/README.md

 ## Changelog

-- **2024-11-06**: Completed animations for plane, bullets, enemies, and boss.
+- **2024-11-06**: Completed animations for plane, bullets, enemies, and boss for main menu.
 Added sound effects and background music control.
 - **2024-11-07**: Fixed bug preventing repeated level loading.
 Make the plane can move horizontally.
 Add hitBox to make hit range more reasonable.
 - **2024-11-08**: Users cannot long press the space button to fire bullets.
 Each press can fire one bullet.